ManicMiners/docs/_pages/DATSectionbriefingsuccess.md

 }
 ```

-The message may contain non-ansi characters.
+>The message may contain non-ANSI characters.
 If any are used, the editor will save the map using UTF16LE BOM format.